Child Care Certification Regulation Rewrite Project

 OCDEL staff are leading the Internal Work Groups (IWGs) for this initiative with the support from their various business partner organizations:

 - The Pennsylvania Key;

 The IWGs are using the Guiding Questions for Reviewing the OCDEL Child Care Certification Regulation Rewrite to address both the equity and quality lens and the ease of provider burden for the child care certification rewrite.

-Drafts of the subchapters of the child care regulations were sent from the IWGs to the newly-formed ad-hoc subcommittee of the Early Learning Council (ELC).
-The Ad-Hoc Subcommittee, is made up of both ELC members and other stakeholders such as family, group and center child care providers and other subject matter experts, who have reviewed and provided input and suggestions for revisions.
+Drafts of the subchapters of the child care regulations were sent from the IWGs to the Ad-Hoc subcommittee .
+The Ad-Hoc Subcommittee, is made up of current members of the Pennsylvania State Advisory Council on Early Care and Education, former Early Learning Council members and other stakeholders such as family, group and center child care providers and other subject matter experts, who have reviewed and provided input and suggestions for revisions.
 See the Ad Hoc Subcommittee members.

-The IWGs then incorporated appropriate feedback before releasing this current proposed draft publicly for the early childhood community to review and provide feedback on as well.
+The IWGs then incorporated appropriate feedback before releasing an updated proposed draft publicly for the early childhood community to review and provide feedback on.

 OCDEL launched the process for rewriting the child care certification regulations in October 2021.
 Draft regulations were developed using an iterative process of writing, reviewing and revisioning for each section of the certification regulations as illustrated by the graphic below.
-We are in the final stages of revisions now, which is collecting feedback from the entire early childhood community in Pennsylvania before the full proposed regulatory packet can be submitted for the formal regulatory review process in early fall of 2022.
+The proposed Certification Regulations have been submitted to the PA Department of Human Services (DHS) regulation process and will be available for the Formal 30-day Public Comment Period in the near future.
 These timelines are tentative and necessarily flexible to accommodate the engagement process and feedback we receive.

 OCDEL has recommended that each of the 2 Proposed Chapters will contain 5 Subchapters, organized in the following way: